 Mid-range outdoor kitchen — $15,000 to $35,000

-Premium outdoor kitchen — $35,000 and up
+Premium outdoor kitchen — $35,000 to $80,000+

-What Drives Outdoor Kitchen Cost
+What Else Drives Outdoor Kitchen Cost

 Countertops

-Countertop choice swings the price meaningfully.
-Tile and concrete are budget-friendly; granite is the popular middle ground because it handles Florida sun and rain well; full-slab porcelain and exotic stone sit at the top.
+Granite is the popular middle ground because it handles Florida sun and rain well and offers the widest color/pattern variety.
+Porcelain slab is the premium choice for clients who want zero-maintenance and total UV stability.
 Square footage matters too — a long U-shaped counter uses far more material than a single straight run.

 Utilities — gas, water, and electric

-Running a natural gas line, a water supply and drain for a sink, and dedicated electrical circuits for refrigeration and lighting all add labor and permitting.
 The distance from your home's existing connections to the kitchen location is a real cost factor — a kitchen tucked against the house is cheaper to service than one out by the pool.
+In older Jacksonville neighborhoods (Avondale, San Marco, Riverside), older gas and electric service can add upgrade costs we flag during the consultation.

 Structure and finishes

 The masonry shell, the veneer (stucco, stacked stone, or brick), and the countertop's supporting structure all factor in.
 So does the patio underneath — most outdoor kitchens are built on or alongside a paver patio, and the base prep for both is done together.
+If you're starting from a bare backyard, factor in patio cost separately (typically $15–$30 per square foot installed in 2026 — see our paver patio cost guide for details).

 Roof or pergola cover